 Helpful Biomarkers in Stool Tests

-There are many possible biomarkers of patient health – for those unfamiliar, these are indicators of disease or sickness.
-Some common biomarkers include body temperature as an indicator for fever, or C-reactive protein (CRP) as an indicator for inflammation.
+There are many possible biomarkers of patient health which serve as indicators of disease or sickness.
+Some common biomarkers include body temperature as an indicator for fever and C-reactive protein (CRP) as an indicator for inflammation.

 The present study describes five major biomarkers to assess patient microbiota.